-Sometimes, the mirror is actually the one that’s the fairest of them all—especially if it’s the squiggly, sometimes white, sometimes pink one you’ve seen all over Instagram the past few months.
+Sometimes the mirror is actually the one that’s the fairest of them all—especially if it’s the squiggly, sometimes white, sometimes pink one you’ve seen all over Instagram.
 The funny thing is, it’s hardly new—that mirror is Ettore Sottsass’s Ultrafragola, originally designed in 1970, and it’s merely having a renaissance.

 The Ultrafragola (“ultra strawberry” in Italian) may predate the founding of the Memphis Group, but it’s entirely in line with that aesthetic.
 And somehow it strikes the ideal balance between all-out ’80s and fresh, fun, contemporary; hence its newfound stature as a status buy.